airoud/Airoud_Portfolio/README.md

 # Airoud_Portfolio
-Portfolio that shows my projects
+This portfolio shows the different projects I have worked on.
+I invite you to consult this work.

 # [Project 1 - Breast Cancer Detection Using SVM and KNN (Classification)](https://github.com/airoud/Breast-Cancer-Detection-Using-SVM-and-KNN)
 Background